 15th, 16th and 17th August 2014 | Fri £12 (Adults), £45 (VIP) | Sat & Sun £15 (Adults), £12 (Concessions) £48 (VIP)

-Meet Michelin star chefs, see live demonstrations and sample food from London's top restaurants at the Foodies Festival taking place at Battersea Park.
-Cooking is made to look easy thanks to demos from top chefs ...more
+Meet Michelin star chefs, see live demonstrations and sample food from London's top restaurants at FEAST the Foodies Festival taking place at Battersea Park.
+New features for 2014 include a Feasting Tent, the social hub ...more

 Grove Road, Tower Hamlets, Tower Hamlets, London, E3 5SN